Image-X-Institute/TopasOpt/examples/ApertureOptimisation/README.md

 # nb: the order of input files is important to make sure that a phase space files are correctly classified
 CreateTopasScript(this_directory, ['../SimpleCollimatorExample_TopasFiles/SimpleCollimator.tps',   '../SimpleCollimatorExample_TopasFiles/WaterTank.tps'])
+# update these paths so that it points to wherever you have stored the base files

 ```

+> **Tip:** CreateTopasScript is a code that takes a code and generates a code that generates a code.
+If that makes your head hurt you are not alone!

 If it worked, you will now have a python function in your Optimisation Directory called GenerateTopasScript.py.